franvillamil/franvillamil.github.io/data_spain.md

 The Basque government offers a list of all disappeared persons durante the conflict and its aftermath, specifying the form of death and the origin of each victim.
 [This R script](https://github.com/franvillamil/franvillamil.github.io/blob/master/R/victims_euskadi_scrap.R) scraps this website and downloads the list in CSV format, assigning standard INE codes to each municipality.

 *Note* that the list might still be updated with new names, although its coverage is good.
 Moreover, as of March 2020, the website is down.
 The R script will be updated as soon as the website is active again.
-A CSV file with the data scraped in late 2017 can be found [here](https://github.com/franvillamil/franvillamil.github.io/blob/master/files/vict_euskadi.csv).
+Contact me for more information.

 #### Catalonia and Aragon